0

 ✧⋄⋆⋅⋆⋄✧

 Notes: 32 mm diameter case ref.
 6852 with rolled gold case bezel and stainless steel back, made by Star Watch Case Co. of Michigan.
 A relatively common case type for 27 jewel Elgins.
 Most versions were advertised as the Thinline or Thin-Thin “B”.
 Ref.
-6852.1 is an exception: it was sold under three different model names: “American Made C”, “Thin-Thin P”, and Thinline and Thin-Thin “B”.
+6852.1, however, was sold under three different model names: “American Made C”, “Thin-Thin P”, and Thinline and Thin-Thin “B”.
 Wholesale catalogs indicate that ref.
 6852.1 was also sold under case number 4442 (ref.
 4442.1).
-The other two references, 6852.2 and 6852.3, are less common and their dials are often seen with radium toning from the luminous paint used on the hands.
+References 6852.2 and 6852.3 are less common and their dials are often seen with radium toning from the luminous paint used on the hands.
 A variation of ref.
 6852.3 (6852 award dial) was made for participants in the January 2, 1961 Orange Bowl football championship — a game attended by President John F. Kennedy.
+Ref.
+6852.4 is a rare “S” model with a “Transitional” dial from the final months of the 27 jewel line.
 Watches with case refs.
 4442 and 6852 follow the same numbering system (4442.1, 6852.1, etc.), with the 4 digit case number first, followed by a period, and the last number identifying the dial.
+See our YouTube video discussing these watches.

 ✧⋄⋆⋅⋆⋄✧